 The Curator Parallax is a series of lo-fi, live and absurdist performances taking a meta stance on Ramírez’ various roles in the arts, such as artist, writer, and arts worker.
 This project is an opportunity to comment on social relations as they unfold in the infrastructure of the art world.

-Curator Parallax is a lo-fi parody of cheap content delivered by ‘creators’ and ‘platforms’ during the 8 month lockdown in Naarm/Melbourne, targeting professional development ‘opportunities’—which are frankly useless overall.
+This project began with a lo-fi parody of cheap content delivered by ‘creators’ and ‘platforms’ during the 8 month lockdown in Naarm/Melbourne, targeting professional development ‘opportunities’—which are frankly useless overall.
 For this work, he created a lazy character who eats Cheetos and neglects to wear pants in online meetings, touches on some of the social dynamics that unfold in gallery openings.
 The absurd algorithm proposed to calculate the distance between self and curator is inspired by the stellar parallax : an astrological formula that calculates the distance of cosmic objects.
 The video also pokes fun at the power trip enjoyed by ‘arts workers without a practice of any kind, whatsoever’ who don’t have skin in the game, which has proven over time to be a very sensitive subject…

 This piece works with the concept of a ‘parafictional persona’, which entails using one’s identity to inhabit a fictional voice—unlike a persona that is distant from the self.
 Ramirez has previously deployed this notion with sardonic effect in his text PoC Barometer (or this is what I really think about the conversation we had at the gallery opening) (2018) , where he also uses the context of the gallery opening as a perverse sociological scene.
 The same strategy underpins his performance Once More, With Diversity Feeling (2018).